 For example, you have three user accounts A, B and C to be backed up and the first session of a backup job is scheduled on January 13, 2019.
 In such a scenario, after the backup session, all three user accounts (i.e. A, B and C) will be given a trial state until February 1, 2019.
 On February 1, 2019, a trial state for each of these accounts will be automatically reset.
 After the trial state is reset, upon the next backup job session all three user accounts (A, B and C) start consuming a rental license immediately.

 You can avoid consuming a rental license by trial accounts you no longer want to process.
 For example, you may not want to continue backing up the account B from the example above.
 For that, you can simply remove it from the backup job processing list, as described in Creating Backup Job.
 Consider doing so before the backup job session that may be scheduled after the trial state is already reset.

-Grace period of 1 month granted after the expiration of license for purpose of renewal.
+The grace period of 2 month granted after the expiration of license for purpose of renewal.
 During this period, the program functionality is not limited by any means.
 After this period, processing of all user accounts in all organizations will be stopped; scheduled jobs will be terminated with failure.
 In both cases, a notification message will be shown to notify you that your license is either about to be expired or has expired.

 The restore abilities will continue to function regardless of whether your license has expired or not.

 Additional process of no more than 20 user accounts or 20% of the license count (whichever is greater) granted if your rental license has exceeded its limit by up to 20 user accounts or up to 20% of the license count.

 If exceeded by more than 20 user accounts or more than 20% of the license count (whichever is greater), you can process these 20 (or 20%) extra user accounts according to the FIFO queue logic (that is, "first in - first out"); no more additional accounts are allowed.